- Safety and Health Information Bulletins

 Lithium-ion batteries use lithium in ionic form instead of lithium in solid metallic form (See Image 3).
 They are also usually rechargeable, often without the need to remove them from the device.
 Lithium-ion batteries power devices such as mobile telephones, laptop computers, tablets, cameras, and power tools.

-Lithium batteries are generally safe and unlikely to malfunction (i.e., fail), but only so long as there are no defects and the batteries are not damaged.
-When lithium batteries fail to operate safely, they may present a fire or explosion hazard.
-The NRTL testing and certification process, as well as product recalls, help identify defects in design, manufacturing, and material quality.
+Lithium batteries are generally safe and unlikely to fail, but only so long as there are no defects and the batteries are not damaged.
+When lithium batteries fail to operate safely or are damaged, they may present a fire and/or explosion hazard.
 Damage from improper use, storage, or charging may also cause lithium batteries to fail.
+Testing batteries, chargers, and associated equipment in accordance with an appropriate test standard (e.g., UL 2054).
+NRTL certification (where applicable), and product recalls, help identify defects in design, manufacturing, and material quality.

-Damage to lithium batteries can occur immediately or over a period of time, from physical impact, exposure to certain temperatures, and/or improperly charging lithium-ion batteries.
+Damage to lithium batteries can occur immediately or over a period of time, from physical impact, exposure to certain temperatures, and/or improper charging.

-- Physical impacts that can damage lithium batteries include dropping, knocking, crushing, vibrating, and puncturing.
+- Physical impacts that can damage lithium batteries include dropping, crushing, and puncturing.

-- Damage to all types of lithium batteries can occur when the temperatures are too high (e.g., above 100°F).
-External heat sources can also accelerate failure in cells with defects or damage from other causes.
+- Damage to all types of lithium batteries can occur when temperatures are too high (e.g., above 130°F).
+External heat sources (e.g., open flames, heaters, etc.) can also accelerate failure in cells with defects or damage from other causes.

 - Damage to lithium-ion batteries can occur when the batteries themselves or the environment around the batteries is below freezing (32°F) during charging.
 Charging in temperatures below freezing can lead to permanent metallic lithium buildup (i.e., plating) on the anode, increasing the risk for failure.